spezold/mvloader/readme.md

-As `src_transformation` is an identity matrix and as both anatomical world coordinate systems have the same order of axes (first axis: left--right, second axis: anterior--posterior, third axis: superior--inferior) the mapping from `src_volume` to our choice of world coordinate system, which is provided via `src_to_aligned_transformation`, *almost* remains an identity matrix as well.
+As `src_transformation` is an identity matrix and as both anatomical world coordinate systems have the same order of axes (first axis: left–right, second axis: anterior–posterior, third axis: superior–inferior) the mapping from `src_volume` to our choice of world coordinate system, which is provided via `src_to_aligned_transformation`, *almost* remains an identity matrix as well.
 However, as the first two axes are flipped, we find a -1 rather